jiewpeng/useful-stuff/install-adfs/README.md

 Add-KdsRootKey -EffectiveTime (Get-Date).AddHours(-10)
 New-ADServiceAccount FsGmsa -DNSHostName adfs1.contoso.com -ServicePrincipalNames http/adfs1.contoso.com
 ```
 2. We also need an SSL cert because FS uses HTTPS to transport the claims.
 Since this is a lab environment, we can use openssl to do it.
 I would use a Docker container, install openssl on it and then use it from there.
-For example, we can launch a container using `docker run --rm -it -v "${PWD}:/work" nginx" /bin/bash`, and within it run:
+For example, we can launch a container using `docker run --rm -it -v "${PWD}:/work" nginx /bin/bash`, and within it run:
 ```bash
 apt-get update && apt-get install -y openssl openssl genrsa -des3 -out /work/server.key 2048  # generate private key